MCW’S 20TH YOUNG LEADERS ACCESS PROGRAM RETREAT

 The first Roberta Richin Vision Plan award was presented by Laurette Richin, the late Roberta’s sister, to Lourence Balatbat from the Philippines for his vision plan to open a library in his local community.
 Honorary mentions went to Mohammad Towhidul Aziz from Bangladesh for his vision plan of creating opportunities for lower income families to have access to education and Camille Clayton from USA for her vision to change the standard of beauty around the world.
 The night was filled with gratitude and celebration for an amazing end to the program.
 The Roberta Richin Vision Plan award was created in honor of the late Roberta Richin, a recipient of MCW’s Lifetime Achievement Award winner in 2016, Board Emeritus of MCW’s Board of Directors.
 Roberta devoted her life to advancing equity, building capacity and increasing opportunity so every young person learns well, stays safe, graduates and participates in a rewarding civic and private life.

-During the 2017 YLP, MCW received significant support from the New York and Vermont communities through in-kind donations and gifts from sponsors Ben & Jerry’s, Champlain College, Chipotle Mexican Grill, Ess-a-Bagel, NYU School of Professional Studies, Chick-fil-A, Insomnia Cookies and 4imprint.
+MCW received support from the New York and Vermont communities through in-kind donations and gifts from sponsors Ben & Jerry’s, Champlain College, Chipotle Mexican Grill, Ess-a-Bagel, NYU School of Professional Studies, Chick-fil-A, Insomnia Cookies and 4imprint.

 To view photos of MCW’s Young Leaders Program retreat, please visit: MCW’s Facebook Page